Scroll to Top

 Cover1

-Kate Tattersall Adventure Ireland, Spring and Summer 1850
+Kate Tattersall Adventures in Ireland, Spring and Summer 1850

 In which the Adventuress adopts a new disguise, experiences failure, and out of necessity acts most unladylike.